Streets-Data-Collaborative/groundwork-detection/Taxis/README.md

 ## Week2
-We imported images from Manhattan only
+We imported 9000 additional images from Manhattan only

 ### Methodology